Skip to content

 Can a Power of Attorney Gift Money to Family Members?

-In cases where a power of attorney document does authorize gift-giving, there may be limits relating to how much, how often and to whom the agent is allowed to give.
+In cases where the power of attorney document does authorize gift-giving, there may be limits relating to how much, how often and to whom the agent is allowed to give.
 For example, the power of attorney may allow for an agent to provide each of the principal’s children with a $1,000 gift every month.

-To be on the safe side, agents should go over the terms of their power of attorney with a lawyer to ensure they understand what would and wouldn’t be authorized uses of the principal’s money.
+To be on the safe side, agents should go over the terms of their power of attorney with a lawyer to ensure they understand when they are authorized, if at all, to gift money to the principal’s family members and other acquaintances.

 Can a Power of Attorney Withdraw Money After Death?